bitpay/bitcore/docs/guide/insight.md

 ## Description

-`bitcore.explorers.Insight` is a simple agent to perform queries to the blockchain.
+`bitcore.transport.explorers.Insight` is a simple agent to perform queries to the blockchain.
 There are currently two methods (the API will grow as features are requested): `getUnspentUtxos` and `broadcast`.

 ### Retrieving Unspent UTXOs for an Address (or set of)